 Dr Hamid Ali Khan is an Assistant Professor of English for Academic Purposes at UCA’s School of Arts and Sciences.
-He is also Manager of Distance and Digital Learning.
 Dr Khan has nearly two decades of extensive, multifaceted, and diverse professional experience.

 Before joining UCA, he lectured at the Royal Commission Yanbu Colleges & Institutes (RCYCI) in Saudi Arabia.
 He not only has vast experience of teaching a wide range of English language courses but has also worked in various management support and administrative positions.
 He was Head of Digital & Distance Learning, Campus Academic Lead, Chair of Academic Integrity Committee, Chair of Research and Professional Development Committee, Programme Coordinator, Course Coordinator, Member of Accreditation Task Force (EQUALS UK, CEA US, AAEPO Kyrgyzstan), Member of Student Financial Aid Committee, Member of English Language Center Council, Member of Educational Technology Committee, Member of Curriculum and Assessment Committee and Head of Humanities Department.